Alfresco/docs-alfresco/microsoft-teams/latest/install/index.md

    * Now your secret value should be visible.
 Copy and keep it safe as you only get one chance to see its value.

 ### Install Collaboration Connector for Teams bot service {#install-conn-for-teams}
-The Alfresco Collaboration Connector for Teams zip file includes all the files required to install the connector.
+The Collaboration Connector for Teams zip file includes all the files required to install the connector.

 1. Browse to the [Alfresco Support Portal](https://support.alfresco.com/){:target="_blank"}, download `alfresco-ms-teams-integration-distribution-1.x.x.zip` and extract the contents: